 "Stop nagging.
 I just want to drink my saki," (Nagasaki) said her Dad.

 On August 6 1945, an American B-29 bomber, called Enola Gay, dropped the first deployed atomic bomb, called Little Boy, on the Japanese city of Hiroshima.

 The bomb destroyed 90 per cent of the city, instantly killing an estimated 80,000 people.

-A second atomic bomb, Fat Boy, was dropped by the Americans on another Japanese city, Nagasaki, just three days later, instantly killing an estimated 40,000 people.
+A second atomic bomb, Fat Man, was dropped by the Americans on another Japanese city, Nagasaki, just three days later, instantly killing an estimated 40,000 people.

-Tens of thousands of people died later, in both cities, from the effects of bombs.
+Tens of thousands of people died later, in both cities, from the effects of the bombs.

 Such destructive power had never been seen before.